UCL/TDMS/doc/developers.md

 The full system tests are written in Python 3, and call the `tdms` executable for known inputs and compare to expected outputs.
 We use [pytest](https://docs.pytest.org) and our example data is provided as zip files on [zenodo](https://zenodo.org/record/7899298).

+\warning Important to note that most of these tests are downsampled and/or not physically meaningful.
+They simply test for regressions of the code.
+If you are interested in examples that do have some physical meaning take a look at ``arc03`` and ``arc12``.

 There are a few [python packages you will need](https://github.com/UCL/TDMS/blob/main/tdms/tests/requirements.txt) before you are able to run the tests, which can be installed by executing:
 ```{.sh}